Of Haunting Dreams, and Our Mysterious Lives

 A Cruise Rendered Memorable by a Passenger’s Tale

-The relaxed atmosphere of an ocean liner tends to promote cordial if temporary acquaintances, and such a relationship did develop between myself and this well educated, thoughtful, amply experienced man.
+The relaxed atmosphere of an ocean liner on a transatlantic crossing tends to promote cordial if temporary acquaintances, and such a relationship did develop between myself and this well educated, thoughtful, broadly experienced man.

-I have attempted to reproduce below, in my own words, the key details of the story that Jim recounted to me that memorable evening on the darkening deck of our ship, as the red orb of the sun was slowly sinking beneath the marine horizon.
+I have attempted to reproduce below, accurately though in my own words, the key details of the story that Jim recounted to me that memorable evening on the darkening deck of our ship, as the red orb of the sun appeared to be slowly sinking beneath the marine horizon.